The Whole-Person Care Experience New Moms Don’t Get

 It allowed me to reflect and rebuild.
 I pieced together a care system that made me feel like myself again:

-• Resources like Good Inside, ParentData, Motherly, books, and podcasts to cut through the noise and help me make decisions that were right for me.
+Resources like Good Inside, ParentData, Motherly, books, and podcasts that showed the ‘real’ version of motherhood and empowered me to make decisions that were right for me.

 And so much more.